JPLeVangie/3DPrintCalculator/README.md

 - Select material type from a dropdown list.
 - Input total grams of material, printing hours, and minutes.
 - Input labor hours and minutes.
-- Calculate and display the total cost without refreshing the page.
+- Calculate and display the total cost.

 ## Prerequisites